ashwhall/ashwhall.github.io/about.md

 title: About
 ---

-I'm a machine learning engineer and software engineer experienced in full-stack web development and deep learning, with just enough iOS experience to be dangerous.
+I'm a machine learning engineer / software engineer experienced in full-stack web development and deep learning, with just enough iOS experience to be dangerous.

 ### Experience